Sorry, you need to enable JavaScript to visit this website.

 Teaching

 Teaching is delivered through a series of seven intensive residential weeks in Cambridge, interspersed through the two years of the course.
-These weeks involve lectures, workshops, seminars with industry experts, group project work, and individual supervisions.
+These weeks involve group project work, individual supervisions, and lectures, workshops and seminars delivered by experts from industry, academia and government.

 One to one supervision